Arkansas Medical Malpractice Lawyers

 Our Medical Malpractice Law Firm

-Emerson Scott, LLP has extensive experience prosecuting claims on behalf of patients and their families, both in cases of medical malpractice as well as cases of medical device and medication injuries.
+Emerson Firm, PLLC has extensive experience prosecuting claims on behalf of patients and their families, both in cases of medical malpractice as well as cases of medical device and medication injuries.
 We believe in the protections of the law and hold doctors, medical staff and hospitals accountable when they’ve harmed patients and their families because of medical errors.

 We know our role as medical malpractice lawyers is to ensure the voice of patients and their families are heard and our mission is to fight to uphold protections that keep us all safe during medical procedures and care.
 Our malpractice legal team knows the ins and outs of what it takes from experience.
 We’re also recognized as leaders in the legal industry from various legal communities.